DanielLarsenNZ/gameon/README.md

 __Our mantra:__ "It shouldn't be a hassle to organise, manage, compete, and win office tournaments."
 We exist to simplify your tournament management and discovery so you can (quite literally) GameOn!

-A side-effect of this project is the incredible continuous learning we undertake as we build out this examplary full-stack architecture, using best practices and proven software engineering methodologies.
+A side-effect of this project is the incredible continuous learning we undertake as we build out this exemplary full-stack architecture, using best practices and proven software engineering methodologies.

 # Contribution